douglas86/ci-pp5-property/README.md

 - utils directory: If I need some sort of logic that is going to be used often, used as helper functions
 - index.js: The most important file in this project,
 - used for two purposes:
-- use as a wrap for the Provider function with the state store and to attach itself to the HTML file of for React
+- use as a wrap for the Provider function with the state store and to attach itself to the HTML file for Rendering App.jsx

 - There is a directory that is used outside the scope of the src directory
 - called cypress